Storyfall

 • Mobile-friendly responsive layout that works on phones, tablets, and desktops.

-• No app dependency - a single .html file with embedded story logic and UI.
+• No app dependency - a single .html file or a self-contained .zip with embedded story logic, UI, and media.

 How to Export